seblee97/teacher_student_dynamics/README.md

 from the root of the repository.

 ### C++
 Some parts, specifically the ODEs are implemented in C++ (C++17).
 I plan to add a python implementation to forgo these additional requirements (see [TODOs](#todos) below).
 In addition to standard C++17 compiler requirements, the [Eigen](https://eigen.tuxfamily.org/index.php?title=Main_Page) package is also needed for the linear algebra computations.
 Saving the Eigen header files in the root of the repository should be sufficient.
-See the [Eigen documentation](https://eigen.tuxfamily.org/dox/GettingStarted.html) for more details.
+See the Eigen [documentation](https://eigen.tuxfamily.org/dox/GettingStarted.html) for more details.

+## Basic Usage

+## Coverage

-Implemented
+### Implemented

 - Vanilla Teacher Student
   - Rotating teachers